FARS Activities & News

-Read all the latest activities from Furness Amateur Radio Society
+Read all the latest activities and news from Furness Amateur Radio Society

 Furness ARS held their second (and last of 2018) 80m ARDF event at the beginning if August, again in Seawood near Ulverston.